Calo Scott: Early life and career

-Steve Lacy described Calo Scott in an interview as "A very good cellist.
+Steve Lacy described Scott in an interview as "A very good cellist.
 He was a great cellist and he used to pluck the cello [pizzicato] like a bass.
 He sounded like Jimmy Blanton really.
 It was amazing.
 He died young.
 This was the first guy I ever heard playing the cello like that.
 It was for dancing."

-Lorenzo Thomas on Calo Scott “The day John Handy III came to town, he was featured on television.
-But if you were down you had a chance to meet him at the Dom on St. Marks Place, the truly happening place those days on New York’s Lower East Side.
+Lorenzo Thomas said about Scott, "The day John Handy III came to town, he was featured on television.
+But if you were down you had a chance to meet him at the Dom on St. Marks Place, the truly happening place those days on the Lower East Side.
 Everyone was excited by the advance word; and, when it hit, the new LP from Columbia Records delivered a knockout punch.
-It was Sunday afternoon and in the Dom’s cool, dark basement lounge Handy and cellist Calo Scott sat up on the bar and played some thoughtful, beautiful music.
+It was Sunday afternoon and in the Dom's cool, dark basement lounge Handy and cellist Calo Scott sat up on the bar and played some thoughtful, beautiful music.
 Intricate and soulful.
 These were artists with total mastery of their instruments… They stopped just in time for everybody in the place, a couple dozen folk, to help John watch himself on TV.
-It was a family affair.”
+It was a family affair."

-Norris Jones AKA Sirone on Calo Scott, during ESP recording: “Calo was an incredible cellist.
-I did not know this until later but I heard that he had played saxophone and had some health problems—I don’t know how true it is—and this is why he switched over to cello.
+Norris Jones, aka Sirone, said, "Calo was an incredible cellist.
+I did not know this until later but I heard that he had played saxophone and had some health problems—I don't know how true it is—and this is why he switched over to cello.
 But the concept of the way he would go with cello, it was like he was playing a horn.
 His phrasing was completely taken in a different direction from the cello. […] For two string players, we were very much accompanying one another.
-We were never in each other’s way.
-And when we made the individual contribution, the contribution was made towards the whole.”
+We were never in each other's way.
+And when we made the individual contribution, the contribution was made towards the whole."

-Calo Scott frequently collaborated with his partner, the dancer-choreographer Mary McKay.
-Additionally, he collaborated with the performance artist Aldo Tambellini: in two performances of Aldo Tambellini's performance “Moondial” in 1966 (at The Bridge Theater and at the University of Ontario, and in May 1967 (at the McCarter Theater).
-Calo Scott also performed independently with Aldo Tambellini to create sound for “Black Zero” in 1968.
-Calo Scott also collaborated with the filmmaker Cassandra Gerstein: he provided the soundtrack for her film Kali and was featured in the portrait film Undine.
+Scott frequently collaborated with his partner, dancer-choreographer Mary McKay.
+He also collaborated with the performance artist Aldo Tambellini, including in two performances of Tambellini's performance "Moondial" in 1966 (at The Bridge Theater and at the University of Ontario, and in May 1967 (at the McCarter Theater).
+Scott also performed independently with Tambellini to create sound for "Black Zero" in 1968.
+Scott also collaborated with the filmmaker Cassandra Gerstein; he provided the soundtrack for her film Kali and was featured in the portrait film Undine.

 Later life

-Around 1973 after suffering a stroke, Calo Scott retired from performing and recording, and moved with his partner Mary McKay to Middlesex, VT, where they both lived out the rest of their lives.
+Around 1973, after suffering a stroke, Scott retired from performing and recording, and moved with his partner Mary McKay to Middlesex, Vermont, where they both lived out the rest of their lives.